Why and when to apply for vacation schemes in law firms

 Things to do in the summer break to help get you a law vacation scheme

 - Vacation placement time!
 If you haven’t had any luck in securing one, try a less formal placement at your local, high-street solicitor’s firm or start enquiring about Christmas placements at the big commercial firms.

 Other work experience or extra curricular activities that impress on a law CV

 It's worth keeping in perspective that vacation schemes are useful but aren't the be-all and end-all to launching your law career.
 Relevant work experience will strengthen your hand, whether in the legal sector, the commercial business world or in a part-time job.
-While vacation schemes are important, they are not all recruiters look for in training contract applications.
 Graduate recruiters appreciate that some students have to work to support themselves through university and any experience that demonstrates commercial knowledge is interesting to them.
 Law recruiters put a lot of time and effort into vacation schemes but there are a myriad of ways to prove you have the right transferable skills to be a solicitor.

 Thinking about the skills you’ve gained throughout your time at university so far and matching them to those that recruiters look for will help you market yourself and build your work experience portfolio.
 ‘I interview lots of potential trainees.
 I am impressed by those with a range of experience, legal and non-legal,’ explains Lora Froud, partner at Macfarlanes LLP.
 ‘While legal work experience is imperative in determining that law is for you, I am a passionate believer that the life skills gained in non-legal jobs, positions of responsibility or volunteer work are equally fundamental.
 These roles give you direct experience of dealing with and managing people, often in stressful situations.
 You can be the best technical lawyer but if you cannot effectively and empathetically communicate with clients and colleagues while under pressure, building a successful practice will be challenging.’